Ethics in Research

 For some research proposals, an application to an external ethics committee may be required, and any application to an external ethics committee must receive sponsor sign-off from the University.

-To arrange this you must notify your faculty ethics committee of your intention so that any necessary advice and support can be provided.
+To arrange this you must notify your Faculty Ethics Committee of your intention so that any necessary advice and support can be provided.
 This will normally involve assurance from your head of department that the work will be conducted in accordance with the UKRIO code of practice for research.

 The most obvious example of work requiring external review is any research involving NHS patients, relatives and carers, or NHS data.
 Ethics review forms part of the wider HRA Approvals process.
 Researchers must apply for HRA approval using the IRAS system.

-There are also some other types of research that do not require the HRA Approvals process, but must still be reviewed by a NHS REC as a matter of law.
+There are also some other types of research that do not require the HRA Approvals process, but must still be reviewed by an NHS REC as a matter of law.
 This includes research involving human tissue, adults lacking capacity, Clinical Trials of Investigative Medicinal Products (CTIMPs), trials of medical devices, and human participant research involving ionising radiation.
 We advise using this online decision tool.
 Please note, applications must again be made through IRAS.

-Research requiring access to prisoners or prison staff must be authorised by Her Majesty's Prisoner & Probation Service prior to review by a faculty ethics committee.
+Research requiring access to prisoners or prison staff must be authorised by Her Majesty's Prisoner & Probation Service prior to review by a Faculty Ethics Committee.

 Please note, it's University policy that only one formal ethics review should take place.
-If the review must be conducted by a NHS REC or MODREC then their opinion will suffice for University purposes.
+If the review must be conducted by an NHS REC or MODREC then their opinion will suffice for University purposes.

-If the external body states that a review by them is not required, an application must be made to your faculty ethics committee instead.
+If the external body states that a review by them is not required, an application must be made to your Faculty Ethics Committee instead.
 For example: it is possible to get HRA approval without the ethics component of the approval, in which case a faculty ethics review is required.